GPlates/new-gplates-website/src/pages/docs/user-manual/Flowlines.md

 ![](screenshots/CreateFeatureFlowline1.win32.png)

 Next, select how GPlates should interpret your chosen point geometries - as spreading centres, as Left-plate end-point(s), or as Right-plate end-point(s) of flowlines.
 Then you must allocate left and right plate ids - representing the plates on either side of the flowline - and times of appearance and disappearance.
-You finish with naming the new flowline feature.
+You finish with naming the new flowline feature. - See the description of [Plate IDs](/docs/user-manual/Reconstructions/#plate-ids) in the Reconstructions chapter for more information as to what they are.

 <table class ="note">
    <tbody>